oac-tree/oac-tree/doc/variable.rst

 The ``Variable`` class is an interface for workspace variables, designed to manage and manipulate various types of variables within a software system.
 It provides an abstract representation of variables with different types and allows users to interact with them uniformly while ensuring thread safety for specific methods.

+The Variable class uses ``sup::dto::AnyValue`` as a common interface to represent any structured data.

 While all variables are globally accessible by the instructions in a procedure, the backend, i.e. where the values of these variables are stored, could be very diverse: file, memory, network, database, etc.

 Architecture